Brawlence/SIR/README.md

 One can see what info is discovered by **SIR** (`"SIR Image Renamer"` → `"Highlight fetched tags?"`):
 ![Example of tag highlighting](./Img/tag_highlighting.png)

+For currently shown image or video on *Instagram*, the extension first promotes it to maximum available quality and then removes (right-click preventing) obstructions.
+This enables proper behavior not only for **SIR**, but for all the regular context menu options too (including third-party extensions depending on context menus, ex. `Image Search Options`!).

 When opening single images from `twimg.com` domain (*Twitter* hosting server), **SIR** will prompt you for navigation to their full-sized original counterparts.
 Additionally, if you're on *Pixiv* and are trying to save a thumbnail, **SIR** will halt you (but won't restrict your ability to proceed):